hphelion/documentation/commercial/GA1/commercial.release-notes.md

 **Update**

 * If you need to restore the overcloud controllers and overcloud database after running the patch upgrade, the registered vCenter clusters might be powered off.
 You will need to restart the clusters.
 It is recommended that you perform a [back-up](/helion/openstack/backup.restore/) before running the patch upgrade.
 If there is a problem with the upgrade, you can use the [restore process](/helion/openstack/backup.restore/) to return the controllers and database to their pre-update state.
+* When performing the upgrade to HP Helion OpenStack 1.0.1 using the Ansible-based helper script, the Ironic service cannot be restarted because of a lock situation in Ironic.
+If you experience this issue, refer to [Update Troubleshooting](/helion/openstack/update/troubleshooting/101/#ansible). <!-- CORE 2043 -->

 **Operations**